deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "No, sir!"
 The face disappeared.

-There was a lot of shouting, much of it…not *insulting*, but certainly calculated to shake any illusions he may have had about being confident or ready for this.
+There was a lot of shouting, much of it...not *insulting*, but certainly calculated to shake any illusions he may have had about being confident or ready for this.
 He tried to stay focused in case any of it was directed at him.
 The fact that nobody else rolled up and roared at him suggested that he succeeded there, and it wasn't long before they were bawled into filing into the building, assigned their seats at deafening volume, told to stand up, told to sit down.

 Adam could focus on nothing other than making sure he heard and obeyed any order that was directed at him, responding to them as well he could.
 It wasn't long before he found himself at a mess table with a tray in front of him.
 There wasn't much on it—a sandwich, a bag of potato chips and a small carton of orange juice. the sandwich turned out to be frozen solid, the chips were plain and unsalted, and the juice was watery and unpalatable.
 He forced it down as best he could anyway, polishing off the juice and chips before he was halfway through the sandwichcicle.